Higher homotopy categories, higher derivators, and K-theory: -theory of higher derivators

 is a \emph{weak equivalence} if the components of $u$ are weak equivalences. \end{definition}

-\begin{remark} The category $\facto$ (denoted by $\mathtt{App}$ in \cite{MR2}) is not even locally small in general as defined in Definition \ref{facto_def}.
-This set--theoretical issue can be addressed by restricting to suitable small subcategories of $\Der$ as was done in \cite{MR2}. \end{remark}
+\begin{remark} As defined in Definition \ref{facto_def}, the category $\facto$ (denoted by $\mathtt{App}$ in \cite{MR2}) may not be locally small.
+This set--theoretical issue can be addressed by restricting to suitable small subcategories of $\Der$, as was done in \cite{MR2}. \end{remark}

 We recall from \cite{DHKS} that an object $x \in \mathcal{C}$ in an (ordinary) category with weak equivalences $(\mathcal{C}, \mathcal{W})$ (satisfying in addition the ``2-out-of-6'' property) is \emph{homotopically initial} if there are functors $F_0, F_1 \colon \mathcal{C} \to \mathcal{C}$ which preserve the weak equivalences and a natural transformation $\phi \colon F_0 \Rightarrow F_1$ such that: \begin{itemize} \item[(i)] $F_0$ is naturally weakly equivalent to the constant functor at $x \in \mathcal{C}$. \item[(ii)] $F_1$ is naturally weakly equivalent to the identity functor on $\mathcal{C}$. \item[(iii)] $\phi_x \colon F_0(x) \to F_1(x)$ is a weak equivalence. \end{itemize} A homotopically initial object in $(\mathcal{C}, \mathcal{W})$ defines an initial object in the associated $\infty$-category.